-Case registered against BJP Lok Sabha MP from Rampur, Jaya Prada
+‘His X-ray like eyes’: Jaya Prada booked for warning Mayawati against Azam Khan

-New Delhi, Apr 22: A non Cognizable Offence Information Report registered against Bharatiya Janata Party (BJP) Lok Sabha MP from Rampur, Jaya Prada, for reportedly saying, "Considering the comments Azam Khan makes against me, Mayawati Ji you must think "unki x-ray jaisi aankhein aapke upar bhi kaha-kaha daal kar dekhengi".
+New Delhi, Apr 22: A non Cognizable Offence Information Report registered against Bharatiya Janata Party (BJP) Rampur candidate, Jaya Prada, for her remarks involving SP leader Azam Khan and BSP chief Mayawati.

+"Considering the comments Azam Khan makes against me, Mayawati Ji you must think "unki x-ray jaisi aankhein aapke upar bhi kaha-kaha daal kar dekhengi", she said.

 Azam Khan was widely criticised for saying he had figured out that the colour "the current BJP candidate's underwear" is khaki within 17 days, at a rally in Rampur.
 Jaya Prada said all the leaders in BJP were standing with her after the comments.